 Class is full, how does the waitlist work?

 As spots open up, we give them away in the order that they were put on.
 Please only join the waitlist of a class that you plan to attend, as spots frequently open up.
 You must purchase a class, or have class credits in your account in BEFORE you sign up for a spot on the waitlist.
 If you don’t get off the waitlist, the class you purchased stays in your account for next time, it is NOT refundable.
 Up until an hour before the class, we will automatically add you to class and you will be notified via email that you got a spot.
 If you fail to attend class or cancel with less than 12 hours until class, you will be charged a late cancellation fee.
-If a spot opens up less than an hour before class, we will call you directly but you will not be penalized if you cannot make it.
+If a spot opens up less than an hour before class, we will notify you but you will not be penalized if you cannot make it.